Help Available for Firefighters and Residents Involved in Mandan Apartment Fire

 The Pub is offering free meals to Firefighters and residents displaced by this afternoon’s fire at Sunset Bluff Apartments in Mandan.

 An employee tells us they have plenty of space for anyone who needs a place to stay.
-The bar is open until 1 a.m., but they can be open all night for those that need a place to stay.
+The bar is open until 1 a.m., but their hotel is open all night for those that need a place to stay.